 See each dimension in more detail:

-• dimFireInsuranceProducts includes all fire insurance products.
-This dimension will categorize product-related figures like total premium sales by product.
+- dimFireInsuranceProducts includes all fire insurance products.
+This dimension will categorize product-related figures, such as total premium sales by product.

-• dimCity includes the list of cities within states.
+- dimCity includes the list of cities within states.
 The state information is included, which makes this table denormalized.
-This defines the location of the property insured.
+That defines the location of the property insured.
 If we made the data warehouse with a snowflake schema, another dimension table for the state should be created.

 Check the final database diagram of our data warehouse below.

-Analysis doesn’t end in creating the database for the data warehouse.
-So, what are the next several steps?
+Analysis doesn’t end in creating the database for the DWH.
+So, let’s go on, we still have a lot to do.

 Step 3: Extract Data from the Transactional Database into the SQL Server Data Warehouse

-Here, we will extract information from the source database, send it to the staging area, and send it to the data warehouse.
+This step has some important precautions.
 Before you extract data, do not forget to create the field mappings from the source and target.
+Make sure there’s a comfortable space that will perfectly accommodate the data.
 You can find an example of fact table mappings below.

 DECLARE @StartDate date = '01/01/2020';